yellow_tear@2x

 Musical Director David Pagan

-The End of Everything Ever was developed at the Theatre Drak in Hradec Kralove and in the small village of Mseno (both located in the Czech Republic), before receiving its world premiere at The Junction.
-It has since been performed to audiences across the world, including China and South Korea.
-The is part of the European Narratives Trilogy, together with My Long Journey Home and Past Half Remembered.
+The End of Everything Ever was developed at the Theatre Drak in Hradec Kralove and in the small village of Mseno (both located in the Czech Republic), before receiving its world premiere at The Junction in the UK.
+It has since been performed to audiences across the world, including Norway, Germany, Poland, Russia, Finland, Italy, Denmark, Sweden, Belgium, Austria, Serbia, China and South Korea.
+The End of Everything Ever is part of the European Narratives Trilogy, together with My Long Journey Home and Past Half Remembered.

 clear_tape